roshanrai1304/pdf-pii-redactor/README.md

 ### Design Decisions

-#### LLM-Based vs. Rule-Based Detection
-We chose an LLM-based approach over traditional rule-based systems because:
-- Rule-based systems require extensive maintenance of regex patterns
-- They struggle with context-dependent PII
-- They need language-specific rules for each supported language
+We chose an LLM-based approach over traditional rule-based systems because rule-based systems require extensive maintenance, struggle with context-dependent PII, and need language-specific rules for each supported language.
-- LLMs understand context and nuance in ways rule-based systems cannot

-#### Modular Architecture
-The system uses a modular design to:
+The system uses a modular design and stateless processing to enhance security, maintainability, and simplify deployment.
-- Separate concerns for better maintainability
-- Allow for easy testing of individual components
-- Enable future extensions and improvements
-- Provide clear interfaces between components

-#### Stateless Processing
-Each document is processed independently:
-- No PII data is stored between requests
-- Temporary files are securely deleted
-- This enhances security and simplifies deployment

 ### Future Enhancements